Let's not equate Hindi with nationalism, says S M Krishna on Kanimozhi episode

 "Let's not equate Hindi with nationalism", added the former Maharashtra Governor.
 Kanimozhi had said she was asked whether or not she was an Indian after she told a CISF official at the airport to speak in Tamil or English as she did not understand Hindi.

-Krishna said he was dismayed at the way Kanimozhi was treated at the airport.PTI RS SS PTI PTI.
+Krishna said he was dismayed at the way Kanimozhi was treated at the airport.PTI RS SS PTI PTI PTI PTI.

 - READ MORE ON: